turingschool/backend-curriculum-site/module1/lessons/translating_code_to_classes.md

 *   Let's remove the ```1000.times do``` so we can control our number.

+* Before looking at the solution below, how would you make it dynamic?

 ```ruby
 class SuperFizz
   if num % 3 == 0 && num % 5 == 0 && num % 7 == 0